Music Video: Hallelujah by Cross Johnson

 When I think about what the essence of Los Angeles is for this site, it pulls down to the arts: Music, Movies, Fashion, Photography and Artists.
 As the creator of Totally-LA.com, I was extensively involved in the music industry while I lived in Denver, working with both local bands, and national touring acts.

-While I am not as established in the music industry here as I was in Denver, I’ve decided to bring music into the spotlight of what we write about and showcase on Totally LA.
+With an extensive background in the music industry as a photographer and videographer, I’ve decided to bring music into the spotlight of what we write about and showcase on Totally LA.
 Hallelujah was chosen as the music video to launch this because of the special meaning it holds.

 The project to shoot Hallelujah was born in Denver and finished in Los Angeles.
 It is a tribute to the life of Sebastien Evridge.
 The song was sung by Cross Johnson at the funeral of his blood brother, Sebastian Evridge, after his life was tragically taken in a fiery crash when his Jeep was hit by a drunk driver doing 120 mph on a city street.
 The two were living high on a dream and moving to Los Angeles when his life was ended.